Orchesty/orchesty/docusaurus/documentation/docs/documentation/results-evaluation.md

 ## Termination of processing by error

-If there is no point in repeating the call and we want to terminate the message processing, we have basically two options.
+If there is no point in repeating the call and we want to terminate the message processing, we have two options.
 Terminate only the message run and without affecting the evaluation of the process, or mark the process as failed.

 ### End message processing